jesusfbes/adaptive-networks/README.md

 * ATC but with no cooperation
 * ATC with Metropolis combination weights [1]
 * ATC with Adaptive Combination Weights [2]
-* Local Estimation ATC with LS adaptive Combiners [3]
+* Decoupled ATC for Estimation with LS adaptive Combiners [3]

 ## Example of use